ZaUtre/sfcc-mcp-server/REMOTE.md

 - Supabase Auth
 - Your existing authentication system

+### Per-Session SFCC Configuration

+Each remote session can use different SFCC credentials and API endpoints.
+This allows multiple users or environments to connect to different SFCC instances simultaneously.

 ### Getting an Access Token

 1. Visit the authorization endpoint: `http://localhost:3000/authorize`
+2. Fill in your SFCC credentials:
+   - **SFCC Admin Client ID**: Your SFCC admin API client ID
+   - **SFCC Admin Client Secret**: Your SFCC admin API client secret
+   - **SFCC API Base URL**: Your SFCC instance URL (e.g., `https://your-instance.api.commercecloud.salesforce.com`)
-2. Click "Authorize Access"
+3. Click "Authorize Access"
-3. The demo will generate a token that you can use
+4. The system will validate your credentials and generate a session token

 ### Using the Token